premkr228/premkr228/README.md

 ## Hey!

 I’m **Prem Kumar**, an AI enthusiast with interests in **Machine Learning, Data Engineering, and Cloud Computing**.
-I enjoy building systems, learning deeply, and understanding  *how intelligent software scales in real-world environments.*
-With a strong background in Artificial Intelligence and Machine Learning, I work with transformer-based models, large language systems, and advanced deep learning techniques to build impactful solutions.
+I enjoy building systems, learning deeply, and with a background in Artificial Intelligence and Machine Learning, I work with transformer-based models, large language systems, and advanced deep learning techniques to build impactful solutions.
 My interests focus on developing ethical, transparent, and inclusive AI systems that deliver meaningful real-world value.

 ---